Comparison of viscosity solutions for a class of second order PDEs on the Wasserstein space: Application to stochastic control with partial observation

 Take $\mathcal{A}:=\{\alpha=(\alpha_s)_{0\leq s \leq T}: \alpha_s \in A \text{ is $\mathcal{F}_s^W$ measurable for all $s \in [0,T]$} \}$ to be the set of all admissible controls.
 Given a running cost $f:\R^d \times A \to \R$, and a terminal cost $g: \R^d \to \R$, we define the cost of control $\alpha \in \mathcal{A}$,

 We aim at solving the following optimization problem

-\begin{rmk} (i) This is a simple version of the filtering problem.
-Here we assume the controller observes the process $(Y_s)=(W_s)_{0 \leq s \leq T}$.
-If $f$ and $g$ are also functions of the observation process $(Y_s)$, we can still show that the value function $v$ is the unique viscosity solution of some second-order PDE.
+\begin{rmk} (i) This is a simple version of the filtering problem, where we assume the controller observes the process $(Y_s)=(W_s)_{0 \leq s \leq T}$.
+If $f$ and $g$ are also functions of the observation process $(Y_s)$, one may still expect that the value function $v$ is the unique viscosity solution of some second-order PDE.
 Let us take the value function

 and the generator